Unica-dh/aiucd/wordpress/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 3.0.5 =
+* Fixed CSS for Black Friday offer from admin notice

 = 3.0.4 =
 * Added 39 more languages including Irish, Maltese and Sicilian
 * Added support for Latin American Spanish automatic translation in TranslatePress AI